Paweu1412/Paweu1412/README.md

 ## Hi there, it's Paweł 👋

-I'm a programmeer living in the Krakow area with a passion for creating.
-I am constantly looking for new experiences and opportunities to expand my skills and knowledge.
-At the moment, I focus one hundred percent on web applications, with ambitions to become a fullstack developer. 💻✈️🗺️<br><br>
+I'm a programmer based in Krakow, passionate about creating innovative web applications.
+I'm always exploring new opportunities to expand my skills, with a strong focus on becoming a fullstack developer.
+I thrive on learning new technologies and take joy in balancing web development with my love for aviation. 💻✈️🗺️<br>

 <p align="left">